The most common stereotype about Italians is the immediate association with pizza, spaghetti, and mafia.

 Do not put parmesan cheese on seafood pasta

-I have to confess on this one, some Italians do it, but if you want to eat the real Italian style, avoid this combination.
+I have to confess about this one, some Italians do it, but if you want to eat the real Italian style, avoid this combination.

 It just doesn’t taste correct.